rngchan/sun-moon-rng/README.md

 ## What is missing?
 How can I help?

-The following features are still missing from this project, and I am working on them currently.
 If you would like to contribute, feel free to fork this repository and submit a pull request.
 If you want to contribute in other ways, like discussing features or issues, please use the issues tab on github.

-**Missing features that are being worked on:**
-* Hidden Power filtering

 **Missing features that might be worked on in the future:**
 * Making a webpage to substitute the script so there's no overhead in installing python and editing config files manually